 Action Item 38-01: TSB and SG13

 SG13 has a permanent Ad-Hoc group to deal with implementation of Resolution 38.
-The roadmap with IMT standardization activities is the main product of this group..
+The roadmap with IMT standardization activities is the main product of this group.[No comments on 5G activities, e.g. FG IMT-2020?]

 » Top